Nicke Andersson: Imperial State Electric

 At first a Nicke Andersson solo recording project Imperial State Electric soon evolved into a touring band with the same members as Cold Ethyl.
 They toured Scandinavia and Europe during 2010–2011 on the back of the first self-titled record (released Jan.
 2010).
-I.S.E played mostly headline shows and festivals but there were also support act slots to KISS and Guns N' Roses.
+I.S.E played mostly headline shows and festivals but there were also support act slots to Kiss and Guns N' Roses.
 For the recording of the second album "Pop War" (released 9 March 2012) Imperial State Electric was declared a band proper.
 The "Pop War" tour was unofficially started with two gigs supporting The Hives, one "by invitation only" secret gig on 28 March 2012 and one official The Hives gig three days later.
 The Imperial State Electric Pop War tour officially started on 4 April at Katalin in Uppsala, Sweden.

 Lucifer

 In March 2017, it was announced that Andersson had joined the band Lucifer as drummer.
 He had started writing songs with his now-wife and Lucifer vocalist Johanna Sadonis in 2016, when two of its members had left.
-As he is a multi-insturmentalist, Lucifer recorded their second album in Andersson's home studio without a complete band, only the addition of guitarist Robin Tidebrink.
+As he is a multi-instrumentalist, Lucifer recorded their second album, Lucifer II, in Andersson's home studio without a complete band, only the addition of guitarist Robin Tidebrink.
 The band's third and fourth albums, Lucifer III (2021) and Lucifer IV (2022), were each nominated for Best Hard Rock/Metal at the Grammis awards.